Press releases

 • Example projects that the Fund may support could range from funding for inner-city schools in areas of deprivation to community programmes which address the social determinants behind pressures on A&E services, or partnerships raising awareness of the contribution the natural environment makes to health and wellbeing.

-• Interested parties with projects in the North East of England can submit expressions of interest from 04 June 2024 ahead of the launch of the official application process.
+• Interested parties with UK-wide projects can submit expressions of interest from 08 July2024 ahead of the launch of the official application process at the end of September.